-(3) The AGA 2019-1 granted to French tax residents were definitely acquired on March 29, 2021 and are then subject to a one-year holding period ending on March 29, 2022.
-The AGA 2019-1 granted to foreign tax residents will be definitely acquired on March 29, 2022 and will not be subject to any holding period.
+(3) The AGA 2019-1 granted to French tax residents were definitely acquired on March 29, 2021 and were then subject to a one-year holding period which ended on March 29, 2022.
+The AGA 2019-1 granted to foreign tax residents would have be definitely acquired on March 29, 2022 and would not have been subject to any holding period.
+However, the AGA 2019-1 held by foreign tax residents have lapsed as the beneficiaries left the Company before the end of their acquisition period.
 The acquisition of the AGA 2019-1 granted to members of our executive board was subject to NBTXR3 receiving the CE mark before June 30, 2019.
-The satisfaction of this performance condition was acknowledged by the executive board, with the prior approval of the supervisory board, on April 27, 2020.
+The satisfaction of this performance condition was acknowledged by the executive board on April 27, 2020, with the prior approval of the supervisory board, on April 6, 2020.

-(4) The acquisition of the AGA 2020 granted to Ms. Hermant is conditioned upon the achievement of positive results in Study 1100 in 2020.
+&lt;sup>(4) The acquisition of the AGA 2020 granted to Ms. Hermant was conditioned upon the achievement of positive results in Study 1100 in 2020.
 The satisfaction of this performance condition was acknowledged by the executive board, with the prior approval of the supervisory board, on March 17, 2021.
+The AGA 2020 were definitively acquired on March 11, 2022 and are now subject to a one-year holding period, ending on March 11, 2023.